 As I said before – the stairs were in rough shape.
 They were in desperate need of a fresh coat of paint.
 I decided to go with the polished look of black not only for aesthetic reasons (i didn’t want the dirt to show if I painted them white) but because I love the way it looks with the black buffalo check.
 The walls all around are white shiplap so It also adds a nice contrast and warmth.

 Shiplap can add so much character and texture to your home.
 I’m so drawn to it!
 I think it’s the perfect backdrop to farmhouse design.
 The problem can be that it’s so expensive.
-Our first shiplap project was tongue and groove for our kitchen fireplace – and boy was that a pricey project!
+Our first shiplap fireplace project was tongue and groove for our kitchen fireplace – and boy was that a pricey project!
 We knew we needed to go another route for our two large front rooms and decided to order rough cut lumber from our lumber yard.
-My husband cut to size and ran each piece through a plainer before hanging.
+My husband cut to size and ran each piece through a planer before hanging.
 This was much more affordable.
-But we had run out before our front staircase was done and we weren’t able to order another load in time.
+But we had run out of wood before our front staircase was done and we weren’t able to order another load in time.
 So for our staircase, we ended up using thin paneling and cut each piece to size.
 We were really unsure of how it would turn out and didn’t want it to look cheap.
-But after a few coats of paint, it looks great and you’d never be able to tell!
+But after a few coats of paint, the shiplap wall looks great and you’d never be able to tell!

 Designing your home can be an expensive task – but it doesn’t need to be!
 I try to pick timeless pieces that can help the longevity of my space.
 Then I add cheaper decor pieces that won’t break the bank when I want to interchange them season to season.